 - The ostensible purpose of the literature review is to bring the reader up to speed on background information they will need to know to appreciate the relevance of the original work described later in the report.
 At the conclusion of the literature review, the reader should know what the state of the art is in the area you’re working in.

 - A second, frequently unspoken, purpose of the literature review is to establish the author’s credentials in the mind of the reader (especially if the reader is a project examiner).
-By demonstrating that he or she carried out sufficient research in the area, the author reassures the reader that they are knowledgable about the area and possessed the capacity to make sensible choices about the direction of the project.
+By demonstrating that he or she carried out sufficient research in the area, the author reassures the reader that they are knowledgable about the area and were in a position to make sensible choices about the direction of the project.
 If the literature review is inadequate, the reader will be left wondering whether the author’s work has simply gone over old ground, reinventing the wheel.
 The reader may also be uncertain what benchmark the author’s original work can be measured against.

 In a final year project, the literature review should be at least several pages in length.
 It should contain lots of references to reputable publications.
 The number of references per page will probably be considerably higher in chapter 2 than in any other part of the document (other than maybe parts of chapter 1).